torum/XmlClients/BlogWrite/README.md

 #### Feed reader
 - [ ] Grouping display of feed for Folder view.
 - [ ] Download and display "eye catching" images.
 - [ ] Auto update feed entries safely.
+- [ ] Auto update progressbar or some kind to notify it is on going or not.

 #### API